Hunde im Stress - Hund versteckt sich und schaut verängstigt

 1. Observe your dog's behavior

 Timing and patterns: Note when your dog shows signs of stress.
-Pay attention to whether the behavior occurs at certain times of day, in certain environments, or in the presence of certain people or animals.
+Pay attention to whether the behavior occurs at certain times of day, in specific environments, or in the presence of certain people or animals.

-2. Analyze changes in everyday life
+2. Analyze changes in daily routine

 Routines: Dogs are creatures of habit.
 Changes in their daily routine, such as altered feeding times, new walking routes, or changed sleeping places, can cause stress.